WorldHealthOrganization/smart-ig-starter-kit/README.md

-WHO SMART Guidelines Starter Template
+WHO SMART Guidelines Starter Template.
 ---
 This is the SMART Guidelines Starter Template
 <br> </br>